The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/get-squad-from-ai-unit.md

 # Get Squad From AI Unit

+## Description
+Returns the Squad that the AI Unit belongs to

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}